 Requests can be for information held in paper documents, electronic files (spreadsheets, Word documents etc), images, audio and video files.
 If you are unsure how to make your request contact us for assistance.

-When we have received your request we firstly have to let you know whether or not we hold the information.
-If we do then we have 20 working days to provide it to you or tell you why we are unable to provide it.
+When we have received your request, we firstly have to let you know whether or not we hold the information.
+If we do, we have 20 working days to provide it to you or tell you why we are unable to provide it.
 If the information cannot be provided, it will be because one or more of the exemptions apply.
-If a fee is payable for the information then you will be advised of this and be given an estimated cost before the information is provided.
+If a fee is payable for the information, you will be advised of this and be given an estimated cost before the information is provided.

-You can make a request by letter, email, fax, online and, in certain circumstances, by telephone or in person.
+You can make a request by letter, email, fax, complete an online form and, in certain circumstances, by telephone or in person.

 Requests can be for information held in paper documents, electronic files (spreadsheets, word documents etc) images, audio and video files.